 Generate your own key

-Each cloud provider has its own requirements for the key you should generate, so you should use the appropriate settings for the CKMRSAAESKEYWRAP algorithm parameters.
+Each cloud provider has its own requirements for the key you should generate, so you should use the appropriate settings for the CKM_RSA_AES_KEY_WRAP algorithm parameters.

 Assume you are using AWS as your Auth0 cloud provider in our example.
 You can generate your 32 bytes (256 bits) symmetric key as follows: